JacsenW/Tesla-Revenue_ETL-Case-Study/ReadME.md

 FROM get_quarterly_growth()
 WHERE revenue_growth_percent < -15
   AND qtr NOT IN (SELECT quarter FROM revenue_drop_alerts);

-📊 Business Impact & Key Insight
+📊 Business Insight
-In Q1 2025, Tesla experienced a 24.79% revenue decline, dropping from $25.7B to $19.3B.
-This was the largest drop in the dataset and triggered an alert in our PostgreSQL system.
+In Q1 2025, Tesla's revenue dropped by 24.79%, falling from $25.7B → $19.3B.

-This insight could signal:
+This alert could signal:

-Seasonal weakness (similar dip in Q1 2024)
+⚠️ Seasonal demand shifts

-External market headwinds
+📉 EV market headwinds

-EV demand shifts or production bottlenecks
+⚙️ Supply chain or production issues

-By surfacing this programmatically, stakeholders can act fast — whether that’s investors reassessing positions or analysts digging into product line-level metrics.
+By surfacing this drop automatically, stakeholders can take action faster.

-🔬 Technical Highlights
+🔍 Key Achievements
-✅ Built a full ETL pipeline using Python and PostgreSQL
+✅ Designed a full ETL + monitoring pipeline

-✅ Automated financial KPI monitoring with SQL functions

-✅ Demonstrated data warehousing principles by staging and modeling data

-✅ Practiced window functions and logic gates in PostgreSQL
+✅ Leveraged SQL window functions for growth analysis
+✅ Logged business-critical KPIs automatically

-✅ Secured credentials using .env variables
+✅ Secured credentials with .env

-✅ Created modular, reusable code for enterprise-scale insights
+✅ Demonstrated scalable and reusable code design

-📈 Future Enhancements
+🔮 Future Improvements
-Add Tesla stock price time series to study correlation with revenue changes
+📈 Integrate Tesla’s stock price for correlation analysis

-Generate real-time dashboards in Tableau or Power BI
+📊 Build dashboards in Tableau or Power BI

-Send email/SMS alerts on drop detection using APIs
+📬 Send email or SMS alerts for real-time notifications

-Add unit tests and CI/CD deployment to improve production-readiness
+✅ Add unit tests and CI/CD for production-grade deployment

----

-### ✅ What to Do Next

-Here’s how to get this project live on GitHub:

-1. Save that case study as `README.md` in your project folder.
-2. Create a `.gitignore` file and exclude:
-.env
-pycache/
-*.pyc
-venv/

-3. Push the full project folder to a new GitHub repo (name it something like `tesla-revenue-analysis`).
-4. In your GitHub project settings, add a banner and fill in the “About” section using: